 For more information about other policy benefits, check out the static caravan insurance page.

-Or use the quote and buy tool for a competitively priced policy that includes up to £10,000 worth of debris removal, resiting, reconnection and emergency cover.
+Or use our quote and buy tool for a competitively priced policy that includes up to £10,000 worth of debris removal, resiting, reconnection and emergency cover.